+Calculators Wanted Advertising Articles Links

 Photo circa 1968

-Frank Wyle, the President of Wyle Labs, a bit reluctantly, approved funding for completion of the calculator to the tune of almost $1 million, which, in 1962, was a great deal of money.
+Frank Wyle, the President of Wyle Labs, a bit reluctantly, approved funding for completion of the calculator to the tune of almost $1 million, which, in 1962, was a tremendous amount of money.
 Jack Rosenburg was brought in as the Chief Engineer to oversee the engineering aspects of the acquired company, including the calculator project.
 During Rosenburg's reign, he had brought in an engineer named Carlos Tomaszewski.
 Prior to working for Rosenburg, Tomaszewski was working at Wyle Labs as the Chief Engineer of Wyle's Products Division, developing data acquisition and telecommunications products.
 Tomaszewski's role under Rosenburg was to spearhead the engineering work needed for completion of the calculator project.
-Not that long into the projects, disagreements between Rosenberg and Frank Wyle left Rosenburg frustrated, and he left the company.
+Not that long into the project, disagreements between Rosenberg and Frank Wyle left Rosenburg frustrated, and he left the company.
 With Rosenburg's departure, Tomaszewski assumed Rosenburg's role as Chief Engineer.
 Elmer R. Easton, who had been courted by Wyle Laboratories for some time, joined the company in 1957 as a marketing and general management executive.
-Prior to Wyle Labs, he had worked for Lear, Inc, selling Lear jets to corporate and political big-wigs for five years.
+Prior to Wyle Labs, Easton had worked for Lear, Inc, selling Lear jets to corporate and political big-wigs for five years.
 During his time with Wyle Labs, Easton worked on a number of high-profile projects for the company, including work at NASA's Huntsville, Alabama Rocket Engine Test Facility, where Easton worked with the brilliant rocket engineer, Werner Von Braun.
 When Easton learned of the calculator project at Wyle Labs, he took a keen interest in the project, and ended spending some of his time involved with the team working on the calculator, providing managerial and project management guidance along with providing direct linkage from the calculator team to Wyle Labs' senior management advising them on the importance of the calculator project.
 Easton had a great deal of technical expertise from his former work at Curtiss-Wright Aircraft's Electronics Division as an engineer developing analog computers for flight simulators and jet engine controls.
 He had a keen engineering mind, along with a strong business acumen, and quickly integrated in with the calculator team.
 With a great deal of hard work from everyone involved, and great representation via Easton to the executive management of Wyle Labs, the calculator project was completed, with announcement in April of 1964.
 The calculator was designated the Wyle Laboratories Scientific model WS-01.

 The WS-01 was quite an amazing machine for its time, utilizing an unusual design of a rotating magnetic disk (remotely related to the hard-disk drives found in a personal computer today) with seven dedicated tracks (with each track having its own read/write head) for storage of the working registers of the machine.
 A dedicated eighth track contained a pre-recorded timing track (recorded at the factory when the disk storage unit was manufactured) that served as the master clock for the logic of the calculator.
 This track also has a read/write head, but the circuitry for the write driver for the head was not included in the calculator circuitry to avoid any chance that the timing track could be written on.
 If the timing track were to be written on or damaged, this would render the calculator useless, as without its master clock signal, none of the rest of the circuitry could operate properly.